CentaurusInfra/mizar/docs/design/dft.md

 Users, administrators, and management plane operators interact with a the cluster through the Kubernetes API server.
-Through Custom Resource Definition , we extend the API server functionalities to manage new types of objects.
+Through Custom Resource Definition, we extend the API server functionalities to manage new types of objects.
 Each object has a custom resource operator that manages its life-cycle from creation, to provisioning, to deletion through various workflows.
 An administrator deploys an operator as a pod, that's integrated in the control-loop of Kubernetes.

-The management-plane employs a Nomad and Consul clusters to provide off-the-shelf services for large scale clusters of several thousands D-Nodes.
+The management-plane employs a Nomad and Consul cluster to provide off-the-shelf services for large scale clusters of several thousand D-Nodes.
 Similar to operators, an administrator shall deploy Nomad/Consul clusters as Kubernetes Pods.
 Nomad exposes functionalities to operators for placement and autoscaling of various